adaltas/node-nikita/docs/content/about/tutorial.md

 *Learn how to merge or overwrite a configuration by serializing a JavaScript vanilla object.*

 Before starting the server, we will write a configuration file.
 The Redis format is made of key value pairs separated by spaces.
-This type of format can be handled with the `nikita.file.properties` action with a custom `separator` option set to one space.
-The action also comes with some handy options like `comment` to preserve comments and `merge` to preserve the properties already present in the file.
+This type of format can be handled with the `nikita.file.properties` action with a custom `separator` config set to one space.
+The action also comes with some handy config like `comment` to preserve comments and `merge` to preserve the properties already present in the file.

 ```js
 require('nikita')